remirobert/LocationKit/README.md

 </br>
 ![license MIT](http://img.shields.io/badge/license-MIT-orange.png) [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

+LocationKit is a wrapper of CoreLocation.
+The point is to ease the API, and use of CoreLocation.
-Location wrapper around CoreLocation in swift.
+Written in swift.

 ## Requirements